zoranbosnjak/asterix-specs/website/faq.md

   handled with a special `case` syntax.
   In *json*, there is `variation/rule/type = "Dependent"` indication.

-* I004/120, subitem 2 has an even more complicated content definition, with nested depentent rules.
+* I004/120, subitem 2 has an even more complicated content definition.

 * Some encoding rules are complex.
 This project does not include any encoding rules, such as: "This item is optional/mandatory...".